 by Aiken, M., Moran, M., & Berry, M. J. (2011)

 The ICSE database helps identify five victims of child sexual abuse every day.
-By December 2014, more than 5,600 victims and nearly 3,000 offenders had been identified around the world.
+By March 2015, more than 6,300 victims and more than 3,200 offenders had been identified around the world.